 Small Molecule Approach (Plasticell) – Plasticell has developed a small-molecule driven, GMP-compliant method of expanding hematopoietic stem cells from cord blood, bone marrow and peripheral blood.
 The therapy has been part-funded by multiple programme grants from Innovate UK and developed in collaboration with NHS Blood and Transplant, the University of Oxford and the Cell and Gene Therapy Catapult.

-To learn more about the rapidly evolving cord blood market, view the “Global Cord Blood and Tissue Banking Industry Report 2022.”
+To learn more about this rapidly evolving market, view the “Global Cord Blood & Tissue Banking Industry Report – Market Size, Segmentation, & Forecasts, 2023.”

 HealthBanks Biotech was acquired by Cordlife Group Ltd. in January 2018.